HashenUdara/enterprise-ai-agent-prototype/PRD.md

 SUCCESS
 ```

-This provides enough observability for the assignment demo.
+This provides enough observability for the live demo.
+Codex displays its tool calls during the task, while the MCP Activity page provides the persisted, audience-friendly audit trail after a manual refresh.

 ---